YufengJin/carla/Docs/python_api.md

 - <a name="carla.World.id"></a>**<font color="#f8805a">id</font>** (_int_)
 The ID of the episode associated with this world.
 Episodes are different sessions of a simulation.
 These change everytime a world is disabled or reloaded.
 Keeping track is useful to avoid possible issues.
 - <a name="carla.World.debug"></a>**<font color="#f8805a">debug</font>** (_[carla.DebugHelper](#carla.DebugHelper)_)
-This object will help us creating different shapes for debugging.
+Responsible for creating different shapes for debugging.
 Take a look at its class to learn more about it.

 <h3>Methods</h3>
 - <a name="carla.World.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)